enel-gdh-educational/katacoda-scenarios/docker/part3/step1b.md

 `hostname/image_name:tag_name`

 The name is made up slash-separated name components:
-- `hostname` To push an image to a private registry and not the Docker Hub registry you must tag it with the registry hostname and port (if needed)
+- `hostname` To push an image to a private Registry and not the Docker Hub Registry you must tag it with the Registry hostname and port (if needed)
 - `image_name` Custom image name
 - `tag name` It contains the version of the image; if it’s not specified, the tag defaults to latest